 Egypt was deemed a Jurisdiction of Concern by the US Department of State 2014 International Narcotics Control Strategy Report (INCSR).

 Key Findings from the report are as follows: -

-Egypt is not considered a regional financial centre or a major hub for money laundering.
-In the past year, the Government of Egypt (GOE) has shown increased willingness to tackle the issue of money laundering, especially with regard to investigating allegations of illicit gains or corruption under the Mubarak regime.
-The European Union and Canada have taken action to freeze the assets of Mubarak and several members of his regime based on their apparent misappropriation from the Egyptian state.
-However, while anti-money laundering resources remain focused on corruption by former members of the Mubarak regime, Egypt remains vulnerable to money laundering by virtue of its large informal, cash-based economy.
+Egypt is not considered a regional financial center or a major hub for money laundering.
+In the past two years, the Government of Egypt has shown increased willingness to tackle the issue of money laundering, especially with regard to investigating allegations of illicit gains or corruption of public figures and organizations.
+The EU, Switzerland, UK, and Canada have taken action to freeze the assets of former president Mubarak and several members of his regime based on their apparent misappropriation from the Egyptian state.
+While countering corruption remains a focus, cases involving public figures and entities are long-term projects and do not detract from AML work overall.
+Egypt remains vulnerable to money laundering by virtue of its large informal, cash-based economy.
 There are estimates that as much as 80 percent of the small and medium enterprise sector is unregistered and reliant on the informal economy.
-Thus, despite having a large, well developed and well-respected formal financial sector, many smaller-scale financial transactions are undocumented or do not enter the banking system.
-Consequently, money laundering, such as for the purpose of avoiding taxes and fees, is common.
+Thus, despite having a large, well developed, and well-respected formal financial sector, many smaller-scale financial transactions are undocumented or do not enter the banking system.
+Consequently, extensive use of cash for the purpose of avoiding taxes and fees is common.
 In addition, sources of illegal proceeds reportedly include the smuggling of antiquities and trafficking in narcotics and/or arms.
 Authorities note increased interception of illicit cross-border fund transfers by customs agents over the past few years.

 “All serious crimes” approach or “list” approach to predicate crimes: List approach

 Are legal persons covered: criminally: YES civilly: YES